Tag Archive | Anthony Quayle

 Made at Penshurst Place, Hever Castle (Kent) and Shepperton Studios outside London, the film, sprouting from a script of 144 pages long, brims with excitement, pageantry and scenery reflecting the Tudor love of music, dancing, gardens and flowers.
 At that juncture when the filming was being completed, the whole world was abuzz over the landing of astronauts Neil Armstrong and Edwin “Buzz” Aldrin on the moon on 20th July 1969.

-Anne of the Thousand Days was released three months early and qualified for ten Academy Award nominations.
+Anne of the Thousand Days was qualified for ten Academy Award nominations.
 Margaret Furse (Becket, The Lion in Winter) was the winner of Oscar for Best Costume Design.
 Her richly superb costumes were patterned after the famous portraits by German painter Hans Holbein the Younger whilst the period costumes and footwear were prepared by London firms: Bermans and Frederick Freed, respectively.
 The other Golden Globe awards honouring the film came for the categories: Best Motion Picture – Drama; Best Director; Best Screenplay.

 Notes: